Bean, True Red Cranberry

 Add To Cart

 Product Description: (Phaseolus vulgaris) The story of this plump, maroon-colored pole bean is one of outstanding endurance.
-Here in Maine, True Red Cranberry beans could have been found climbing the stalks of other Abenaki “seven sisters” crops like Otto File or the Morrisville Sunflower centuries before Europeans ever stepped foot onto this vast continent.
+As one of the first beans ever grown in the Northeast, True Red Cranberry could have been found climbing the stalks of other Abenaki “seven sisters” crops like Otto File or the Morrisville Sunflower many centuries ago.

 Despite its unequaled reign as New England’s most highly-regarded dry bean, True Red Cranberry had been all but forgotten by the mid-20th century.
 It was around this time that the famed bean collector, John Withee, embarked on an 11-year search for the nearly-extinct variety.
 His efforts ultimately ended with resounding success on one farmer’s field in Steep Falls, Maine.
 Pole habit.
 25 seeds per packet.